 Ecologists map natural communities as a way of learning more about where each occurs, what its extent and range is, and how common or rare it is.
-(For an example of a map of natural communities, see the Rock Creek Park map.)
+(For an example of a map of natural communities, see the interactive map of Rock Creek Park.)

 Usually, there’s not a sharp and obvious boundary between one natural community and another, even though the map makes it look like there is.
 The area of transition between two natural communities is called an ecotone, and it’s an area that may contain a combination of features from more than one natural community.
 Don't be surprised to find yourself in one of these transitional areas quite often as you hike up and down hills on a trail.

 It's helpful to know the "classification and mapping rules."
 In general, we have defined and mapped natural communities that are naturally occurring in patches larger than about 1 acre.
 So as you walk a wooded trail, you might find a little forest seep that is obviously different from the forest around it, but is not classified or mapped because of its small size.